Jyberion/MMORPG-Server/README.md

 ## License

-This project is licensed under the [License Name](LICENSE).
+This project is licensed under the GPL-3.0 (LICENSE).
 Please review the license for usage details.

 Join us on this exciting journey of game development, and together, let's create a Java-based MMORPG that offers a side-scrolling adventure like no other!